 DUI vs. DWI in Texas: What’s The Difference?

 Texas DWI laws are not always easy to understand.
 People often ask questions like, what’s the difference between a DUI and a DWI in Texas?
 The answer is surprisingly simple.
 Adults get charged with DWIs, while minors get charged with DUIs.
 Sometimes, a person under 21 but over 17 can be charged with DWI.
-The …
+Keeping …

 Can You Get Deferred Adjudication for a DWI in Texas?